Arizona Desert Palm Trees

 It's relatively low-maintenance.
 Excellent for a busy lifestyle.

-When young, robustas need a bit of additional watering.
+When young, robustas need a Regular Watering Plan.
 Once established, taper water back.
 It is drought tolerant.
 In fact, too much moisture and/or humidity can cause problems.

 It needs a full day of sunlight.
 It's not concerned with soil type, but can use Periodic Fertilizing to look best.